 Uddiyana Bandha: It is to pull the stomach completely inwards to the back.

-Mula Bandha: To put the root locked, the bottom portion of the navel has to be dragged in
+Moola Bandha: To put the root or throat lock, the bottom portion of the navel that has to be dragged in is called Mula Bandha.

 Source:- http:// www . keywordbasket . com/YmFoeWEgcHJhbmF5YW1h/

-Check out the Bahya Pranayama or the external Pranayama benefits right below:
+Check out the Bahya Pranayama or the external pressure Pranayama benefits right below:

 Get Rid Of Abdominal Diseases

+Bahya pranayma is one of the vital respiration exercises.
 By practicing this pranayama, all stomach diseases are eliminated.
 Stomach diseases can cause many other diseases.
-There are some common diseases of the stomach including acidity, ulcer etc.
+There are some common diseases of the stomach including acidity, ulcer, etc. This pranayama helps to strengthen abdominal muscles and abdominal organs and also reduce abdominal complaints.

 Recommended Articles :-